ncbi/cxx-toolkit/pages/ch_boost.md

 Figure 1.
 Test Interface

-The “See test statistics” button retrieves the desired statistics in a second page (see [Figure 2](#ch_boost.F20.2)).
+The "See test statistics" button retrieves the desired statistics in a second page (see [Figure 2](#ch_boost.F20.2)).
 The results are presented in tables: one for each selected date, with unit tests down the left side and configurations across the top.
 Further refinements of the displayed results can be made by removing rows, columns, or dates; and by selecting whether all columns, all cells, or only selected cells are displayed.

 <a name="ch_boost.F20.2"></a>